Platforms & Apps

 Keeping Orders Straight

-Have you ever been shopping in your local grocery store and couldn’t find your shopping cart?
+Have you been in your local grocery store and couldn’t find your shopping cart?
 Someone mistook your cart for his and left you with 20 boxes of gourmet fortune cookies.
-In an online store, the shopping cart program must differentiate between shoppers — long before it tells you who it is at check-out time.
-Programs use several systems to track shopping carts:
+In an online store, the shopping cart program must differentiate between shoppers, long before it tells you who it is at checkout time.

-• A randomly-generated cart number can be appended to the URL appearing in her browser’s “Location” or “Address” field.
+• A randomly-generated cart number can be appended to the URL appearing in her browser’s “location” or “address” field.
 Whenever Sally goes to another product page, that cart number goes with her.

 Advanced Features

-Identifying Shoppers on a Return Visit
+Identifying shoppers on a return visit

-More important to the merchant than mere cart numbers, however, is keeping track of shoppers’ names and addresses.
+More important to the merchant than mere cart numbers is keeping track of shoppers’ names and addresses.
 Better software products keep an online database of customers.
 When the shopper is ready to place another order (or, for store-building sites, clicks onto the site), a cookie on the shopper’s browser identifies him as a previous customer and often recognizes him by name.
-Some of these database-energized sites are able to personalize contact with customers, such as:

-• E-mailing information about sales and special offers
+• E-mailing information about sales and special offers,

 You won’t find sophisticated personalization features with lower-priced carts, though a customer login feature is becoming quite common.

-Product Databases
+Product databases

 Nearly all carts have an online database that lists, at a minimum, SKU (item number), product name, weight, and price.
 But one of the most important low-end carts, PayPal, doesn’t employ an online database.
 All of the product details are encoded into the HTML order button.
 When a customer clicks on the order button, the product information is transmitted to PayPal to initiate a transaction.

 The danger of this approach is fraud.
-It is quite possible for an unscrupulous shopper to copy your product webpage, and do one of two things:
+It is quite possible for an unscrupulous shopper to copy your product web page, and do one of two things:

 • Change the price encoded into the order button.
 Then click on the altered order button.
 You may not even notice the price change and deliver the product at a substantial “discount.”

-You can get around these problems by encoding the webpage HTML or by using PayPal’s Instant Payment Notification to withhold downloading the product until payment is actually received.
-Or manually e-mailing the download code only when you’ve confirmed that payment has been received.
-I use PayPal as an alternate payment method to sell my products without experiencing any of these problems. < /P>But the way most carts avoid these problems is to employ an online database that hackers can’t get to and which contains product and price information.
+I use PayPal as an alternate payment method to sell my products without experiencing any of these problems.
+But most carts avoid these problems by using an online database that hackers can’t get to and which contains product and price information.

-Uploads and Downloads
+Uploads and downloads

 Yesterday I spoke with a woman who is having trouble with the shopping cart her web hosting service sold her.
-She needs to move to different cart — and a different hosting service.
-If she can download her product database and upload it to a new cart, she can transport her store with a minimum of downtime.
-Sure, redesigning a new cart is a pain-in-the-neck.
-But for my friend, the crucial element is her product database: product descriptions, image names, etc.–which represents scores of hours of work for her 100-product store.
+She needs to move to a different cart and a different hosting service.
+If she can download her product database and upload it to a new cart, she can transfer her store with minimal downtime.

 Active online stores work hard at driving sales through various promotions.
 How do you put an item on sale?

-• A few systems enable you to set up pre-set timed sales, programmed to begin and end automatically.
+• A few systems enable you to set up preset timed sales, programmed to begin and end automatically.

 Another promotional approach is to offer coupon discounts via e-mail to your customers or subscribers to your list.
 Look carefully at the specific features of several stores before making your final decision, as features vary.
-Some to look for include:

 • Percentage or dollar amount coupon.